About Four Months Ago by Entertainment News Editor

 Detroit police officer Jennifer Moreno told ABC News on Thursday that the singer was found at midnight in his hotel room at the MGM Grand in Detroit after being checked on by a family friend, as stated by Vicky Cornell.

 "Chris's death is a loss that escapes words and has created an emptiness in my heart that will never be filled.
 As everyone who knew him commented, Chris was a devoted father and husband.
 He was my best friend.
 His world revolved around his family first and of course, his music, second," Vicky added.
 "The outpouring of love and support from his fans, friends and family means so much more to us than anyone can know.
 Thank you for that, and for understanding how difficult this is for us."

-About Three Months Ago by Entertainment News Editor
+About Six Months Ago by Entertainment News Editor

 According to USA Today: Netflix's 13 Reasons Why has yet another reason for getting noticed.